bretth/woven/docs/main.rst

 Woven provides hooks into the setupnode, deploy, and post package installation commands.

 To add custom functionality to a woven deployment create a ``deploy.py`` file in your project or django app, and define any of the following.

+Hooks execute in a project, app, woven order of precedence.
+Only one hook per function will execute.
+A project scope hook for instance will override the same function at app or provided by woven itself.

 Post install package
 ---------------------

 Define a ``def post_install_[package_name]()`` function to run code if the Ubuntu package is installed by woven, and after any /etc configuration is uploaded.
 For example you might define ``def post_install_postgresql()`` to setup a postgresql database.
 Replace any dashes or fullstops with underscores to make it a valid python function.

-Hooks execute according to scope.
-A project scope hook will mean an app hook, or one defined by Woven itself won't execute.

 A sample hook is defined in Woven for installing postgresql